cse21program/Cubicle/README.md

-Hellow this is my first project basis on android
+Hellow this is my first project base on android